spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/key-management.md

 ## Signature Database (DB) Key

-The signature database (DB) stores The db contains the authorized signatures or certificates for valid EFI files.
+The signature database (DB) key is used to sign the database that contains the authorized signatures or certificates for valid EFI files.
 The DB key is also a pair that has a public key and a private key.

 The private DB key signs the UKI image in the Edge Installer ISO.
-The public DB key verifies the signature on the UKI image.
+During installation using the ISO image, the public DB key is loaded into the firmware.
+Thereafter, the public DB key is used to verify the signature of the UKI image when the Edge host boots.

 Both the public and private DB keys should be stored securely in the build pipeline of your Edge artifacts, as they are needed during EdgeForge both during initial deployment and upgrades.
+The build pipeline itself should be heavily secured with limited access.
+The DB private key must not be stored in repositories that are exposed publically.
+Ideally, Edge host artifacts should be generated in an airgapped environment to reduce potential exposure of the DB private key.
+If possible, the build pipeline should utilize an HSM (Hardware Security Module).

 | Filename    | Description                                                                                      | Key Management Recommendation              |
 | ----------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------ |